-Public Interest and Support
+Public Interest and Support, Including Landowner Support

-Public involvement efforts from April through June of 2011 identified strong public support for the idea of establishing of a unit of the national park system that would preserve and interpret resources associated with Cesar Chavez and the farm labor movement.
-Public outreach efforts included public meetings throughout California and Arizona, meetings with local officials and stakeholders such as the Cesar E. Chavez Foundation, the Chavez Family Vision, the United Farm Workers of America and Chicanos Por La Causa.
+Public involvement efforts identified strong public support for the idea of establishing of a unit of the national park system that would preserve and interpret resources associated with Cesar Chavez and the farm labor movement.
+Public outreach efforts included public meetings throughout California and Arizona, and meetings with local officials and stakeholders such as the Cesar E. Chavez Foundation, the Chavez Family Vision, the United Farm Workers of America, the Filipino Community of Delano, Inc. and Chicanos Por La Causa, Inc.

 Public suggestions conveyed a wide range of desired roles for the NPS.
-Suggested NPS roles included providing funding and technical assistance for preservation and interpretation, developing key partnerships necessary to preserve sites and leverage funding, conveying the broader story through interpretive and educational programs, and designating a national park unit such as a historic site or trail.
+Suggested NPS roles included providing funding and technical assistance for preservation and interpretation, developing key partnerships necessary to preserve sites and leverage funding, recording oral histories, conveying the broader story through interpretive and educational programs, and designating a national park unit such as a historic site or trail.